rjzupkoii/PSU-CIDD-Burkina-Faso/Analysis/Importation/README.md

 This directory contains the various scripts that were used for data and analysis and figure generation for the Burkina Faso 580Y importation study.

-The following scripts were used to generate plots and data in the manuscript:
+The following scripts were used to generate plots and data in the manuscript, along with the R scripts in `stats`:

 **Data Processing**
 - `importLoader.py` - Retrieves the data from the database and saves it as CSV files.
 Must be run before everything else to ensure the most recent data.